-Protected and Specimen Trees may exist on the parcel.
-Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), encourages the protection of Specimen Trees.
-The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
+Land Clearing and Landscape Requirements

+The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for Protected (>= 10 inches in diameter) and Specimen (>= 24 inches in diameter) tree preservation.
+Land clearing is not permitted without prior authorization by NRM.
 Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.